xmrcl0/7600064/README.md

 # Pattern Recognition
-This repository contains some simple projects and experiments related to Pattern Recognition.
+This repository contains simple projects and experiments related to Pattern Recognition.